Elihu Abrahams

-Elihu Abrahams (April 3, 1927 – October 18, 2018) was a theoretical physicist, specializing in condensed matter physics.
+Elihu Abrahams (April 3, 1927 – October 18, 2018) was an American theoretical physicist, specializing in condensed matter physics.

 Abrahams attended Brooklyn Technical High School, graduating in 1944.
-In 1947 Abrahams received his bachelor's degree and in 1952 his PhD, with Charles Kittel as thesis advisor, from the University of California, Berkeley with thesis Spin-lattice relaxation in ferromagnetics.
-In 1952–1953 he was a research associate in physics at UC Berkeley.
+In 1947, Abrahams received his bachelor's degree and in 1952 his PhD, with Charles Kittel as thesis advisor, from the University of California, Berkeley with thesis Spin-lattice relaxation in ferromagnetics.
+From 1952–1953, he was a research associate in physics at UC Berkeley.
 He was in 1953–1955 a research associate and in 1955–1956 an assistant professor at the University of Illinois, Urbana-Champaign.
-In 1956 he became an assistant professor, then an associate professor, and in 1964 a full professor at Rutgers University.
+In 1956, he became an assistant professor, then an associate professor, and in 1964 a full professor at Rutgers University.

 From 1979 to 1983, he was the president of the Aspen Center for Physics.

-In 1979 Abrahams, Philip W. Anderson, Donald Licciardello and T.V.
+In 1979, Abrahams, Philip W. Anderson, Donald Licciardello, and T.V.
 Ramakrishnan published the highly influential paper "Scaling Theory of Localization: Absence of Quantum Diffusion in Two Dimensions" in Physical Review Letters 42.
 Often referred to as the "gang of four paper" in physics circles, the authors proposed new, precise predictions about the behavior of electrons in disordered materials.
-In 2003 the American Physical Society named it among the top-ten most often cited papers published in the Physical Review.
+In 2003, the American Physical Society named it among the top-ten most often cited papers published in the Physical Review.

-In 1964 Abrahams was elected a Fellow of the American Physical Society.
+In 1964, Abrahams was elected a Fellow of the American Physical Society.
 He was a Guggenheim Fellow for the academic year 1986–1987.
 He was also elected to the National Academy of Sciences in 1987, and to the American Academy of Arts and Sciences in 1999.
 In 2018, he received the 2019 Oliver E. Buckley Condensed Matter Physics Prize for "pioneering research in the physics of disordered materials and hopping conductivity" together with Alexei L. Efros and Boris I. Shklovskii.